 We’ve been through a few different eras of mezcal now in the United States (and I’m saying the US because as we all know, there are ample histories of mezcal in Mexico that are very different) and many appear to reflect what’s going on in the larger drinking culture.
 Ron Cooper’s innovation in calling Del Maguey mezcals “single village” gave drinkers a place name to latch onto similar to the villages that give some wines their names like Gigondas or Barolo.
 The single agave mezcals that swept the market in the early part of this decade were fellow travelers on the path of the single varietal wines like Chardonnay or Merlot.
-And now we’re seeing quite a few ensembles.
+And now we’re seeing quite a few ensambles (ensembles).

 Just in the past few months Montelobos launched theirs, Cuish has come to market with theirs, Mezcal Nacional with theirs, and it suddenly feels like there are many brands that, even if they’re not marketing the bottles as such, are putting out labels that are no longer single varietals.
-It’s funny because this isn’t anything new, brands like Alipus have had ensembles in the market for years, it’s actually probably how mezcal started out.
+It’s funny because this isn’t anything new, brands like Alipus have had ensambles in the market for years, it’s actually probably how mezcal started out.